Shipping Pre-registered Keys

 and credential request payloads.

 The input and output parameters for each action card are described in more detail in the following.
-For more information on how to configure workflows, see Configuring Workflow Connections.
+For more information, see Configuring Workflow Connections.

 When you add a Yubico card to a flow for the first time, you will be prompted to authorize the connection.
 This requires an API token generated from the YubiEnterprise Console.
 Once you have configured this connection and saved the API token information to it, you can reuse it for other YubiEnterprise-related actions.
-For more information, see Yubico Connection Authorization.
+For more information, see Generating an Authorization Token.

 Action: Create Shipment Request